 Macro Photography Tips for Beginners #5: Pay Attention to Lighting

-If you’re doing casual macro photography, such as with a handheld setup, the easiest method to light your scene is to find shade.
+If you’re doing casual macro photography with a handheld setup, the easiest method to light your scene is to find shade.
 A shady environment will ensure even light all around your subject, helping you avoid bright hot spots and dark shadows.
 If you’re photographing indoors, placing your setup near a window with the interior lights turned off is a good option.
 Just make sure there’s no direct light coming through the window.
 If you do have an area where you want to photograph but there’s too much bright light shining on your subject, you can use a diffusion panel or place a translucent sheet of white fabric in the path of the sun to soften the light.
-This will give you very bright but nicely shaded light for your photographs.
+This will give you very bright but nicely diffused light for your photographs.

 Tip #6: Make Your Images Shine with Post-Processing